PhilStrub/jerry/README.md

 Test the **check unread emails** button.
 Ask any other follow up question concerning products or people of the company.

+You will be able to see also the individual tool calls the agent makes.

 ### 4. Stop the Application